 With their retro look, laces have enjoyed something of a resurgence over the last few years.
 Not the most efficient of fastening systems, but there's no denying how good they look.
 Perfect for riders who want to stand out from the crowd.

-Ventilation largely comes down to personal prefereance but there are a couple of things to bare in mind.
+Ventilation largely comes down to personal preference but there are a couple of things to bear in mind.

 Shoes designed for warm weather will often feature mesh panels, as well as holes in the sole and upper.
 These are great for keeping your feet cool during those long summer rides, but not so good in winter as they allow cold air and water in.

-Cold-weather shoes have added insultaion and minimal ventilation.
+Cold-weather shoes have added insulation and minimal ventilation.
 Combine with overshoes for extra warmth and waterproofing during the winter months.

 A cycling shoe should fit tighter than any other - the idea being that they isolate your foot, reducing lateral movement and maximising power transfer.
 So don’t be worried if at first they feel a little constricting.

-Poor fitting can lead to a number of problems including reduced performance and ‘hot foot’ - caused by the friction of your foot rubbing against the inside of the shoe.
-A great way of checking fit is to stand on tip-toes: if there’s a gap between your heel and the heel of the shoe, they’re too large; if your toes are touching the end, they’re too small.
+Poor fitting can lead to a number of problems, including reduced performance and ‘hot foot’ - caused by the friction of your foot rubbing against the inside of the shoe.
+A good way to check the fit of your shoe is to stand on tip-toes: if there’s a gap between your heel and the heel of the shoe, they’re too large; if your toes are touching the end, they’re too small.